MellowArpeggiation/NBTStructureLib/README.md

 ## Building a jigsaw structure
-Earlier we mentioned two wand blocks used for defining structure information for the generator to use.
+Earlier we mentioned two structure blocks used for defining structure information for the generator to use.
 However, there is another:
-* Structure Wand Block (Jigsaw) - When the generator finds one of these in a structure, it'll grab another `.nbt` structure from a defined pool of structures and attach it directly, based on the connecting arrow direction.
+* **Structure Jigsaw Block** - When the generator finds one of these in a structure, it'll grab another `.nbt` structure from a defined pool of structures and attach it directly, based on the connecting arrow direction.
 The system will continuously add new pieces until it connects all available jigsaw blocks or it hits either the piece limit (sizeLimit) or horizontal range limit (rangeLimit).

 In order to define the pools that must be used in the structure, instead of defining a single structure, we instead define pools, and the first piece that the structure places down will be pulled from the pool named in startPool.